5 Steps to Reset Your Emotions and Find Inner Peace

 A woman doing yoga for self care and health

-The Silver Linings Playbook: Listen and Learn to Shift from Angst to Inner Peace
+The Silver Linings Playbook: Listen and Shift from Angst to Inner Peace

 Emotional intelligence is a path that takes courage and patience.
 And one way to begin is to pay attention to the language of your body.
 Trust me, when your neck is sore, chances are your emotions are sore, too.
 Maybe your gut sometimes feels like someone punched you.
 Or there’s so much confusion swarming around in your head that you can’t think.
 Or you ache to have some semblance of peace—but you just keep on pushing yourself relentlessly.